codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term GPU stand for?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. Gaming Processor Unit
+ 1. C#
- 2. Graphite Producing Unit
+ 2. Ruby
- 3. Graphical Proprietary Unit
+ 3. C++
- 4. Graphics Processing Unit
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  Objective-C
 </details>